 Early in the Backpack Program, The Foodbank staff recognized that more than 80% of participating students were sharing their weekend food with siblings and parents.
-Rather than adding more food to the Backpacks, program specialists decided that a better solution would be to provide families with food through a pantry set up inside the school where access would be convenient for students and families.
+Rather than adding more food to the Backpacks, program specialists decided that a better solution would be to provide families with food through a pantry set up inside the school where access would be convenient for students and family alike.

 In 2010, The Idaho Foodbank expanded this practice by starting the School Pantry Program.
 The program operates food pantries located inside public schools that offer students and their families easy access to food for their household.
-Having a pantry located within a school allows families to access food in a familiar environment without stigma.
-All told, the program improves health and well-being, particularly among children, by reducing barriers to food.
+Having a pantry within a school allows families access to food in a familiar environment without stigma.
+The program improves health and well-being, particularly among children, by reducing barriers to food.

 Once a school has been selected, we coordinate with school staff and administrators to prepare for, launch, and maintain the ongoing operations of the pantry.
-While The Foodbank provides food, each school determines its own distribution schedule, with some school pantries opening on set days and times, and others operating "on-call" (i.e. opening when a family needs help).
+While The Foodbank provides food, each school determines its own distribution schedule, with some school pantries opening on set days and times, and others operating "oncall" (i.e. opening when a family needs help).

-2021 - 2022 SCHOOL YEAR
+2023 - 2024 SCHOOL YEAR

-- 36 participating schools in 19 different counties - 15,916 households served - 353,278 pounds of food provided; enough for 294,398 meals - Cost: \$202,540
+- 38 participating schools in 16 different counties - 19,863 households served - 308,517 pounds of food provided; enough for 317,098 meals - Cost: \$161,878